ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 tar -xvzf FVP_Base_RevC-2xAEMvA_11.23_9_Linux64_armv8l.tgz
 ```

-Set the `MODEL` variable to point to the FVP executable.
+Create an environment variable `MODEL` and set it to point to the FVP executable.
 Launch the `boot.sh` script to run the binaries on the FVP:

 ```console
 export MODEL=~/cca-stack/Base_RevC_AEMvA_pkg/models/Linux64_armv8l_GCC-9.3/FVP_Base_RevC-2xAEMvA
 ./model-scripts/aemfvp-a-rme/boot.sh -p aemfvp-a-rme shell
 ```

-You should see four terminal windows pop up.
+{{% notice Note %}}
+A number of `Info` and `Warning` messages will be emitted by the FVP.
+These can safely be ignored.

+If you see an error of the form `xterm: Xt error: Can't open display:`, ensure that your terminal application (e.g. `PuTTY`) has `X11 forwarding` enabled.
+{{% /notice %}}

+The FVP boots up with four terminal windows.

-You should see the host linux kernel boot up on terminal_0.
+You should see the host linux kernel boot on terminal_0.
 You will then be prompted to login to buildroot.
 Enter `root` as both the username and password.

 [img_1]

+`terminal_3` is connected to the Realm Management Monitor
 ## Create a virtual guest in a realm

 You can now run `kvmtool` from your host linux prompt to launch a realm which runs guest linux.
 The kernel and filesystem for the realm are packaged into the buildroot host file system.